Kingxukai/linux/Documentation/driver-api/cxl/allocation/hugepages.rst

 Contiguous Memory Allocator
 ===========================
-CXL Memory onlined as SystemRAM during early boot is eligible for use by CMA, as the NUMA node hosting that capacity will be `Online` at the time CMA carves out contiguous capacity.
+CXL Memory onlined as SystemRAM during early boot is eligible for use by CMA, as the woke NUMA node hosting that capacity will be `Online` at the woke time CMA carves out contiguous capacity.

-CXL Memory deferred to the CXL Driver for configuration cannot have its capacity allocated by CMA - as the NUMA node hosting the capacity is `Offline` at :code:`__init` time - when CMA carves out contiguous capacity.
+CXL Memory deferred to the woke CXL Driver for configuration cannot have its capacity allocated by CMA - as the woke NUMA node hosting the woke capacity is `Offline` at :code:`__init` time - when CMA carves out contiguous capacity.

 HugeTLB